svalevka/ec2-restart-manager/README.md

 ## Development

+*Versioning*
+Versioning should be managed via `.env` file. `direnv` will take care about injecting it in helper script if needed.

 The app can be ran using few methods, depending on where in development cycle you are:
 * Run go code directly using your development server
   * Application has access to dev accounts only